JMRante/Flipxel/README.md

 A web-based puzzle game about flipping panels with shapes to create a picture.

 Designed as a "functional game," where game state is mutated in a deterministic, non-realtime manner.
+Heavily inspired by nonograms (Picross).

 Comes with a built-in puzzle editor and can be expanded with custom puzzle packs.